Guiding Light (1960–1969): Show development

-Agnes Nixon wanted to see social issues worked into the plot, and set the tone for much of the material used during the 1960s.
+As part of her "relevance" campaign, Agnes Nixon wanted to see social issues worked into the plot, and set the tone for much of the material used during the 1960s.
 One story, which involved Bert's battle with uterine cancer gave many female viewers the incentive to see their gynecologists.

-In 1965, Nixon became the headwriter of NBC's Another World, at the behest of her mentor, Irna Phillips, who created both GL and AW, but remained at GL for another year .On March 13, 1967, the show was first broadcast in color.
+In 1965, Nixon became the headwriter of NBC's Another World, at the behest of her mentor, Irna Phillips, who created both GL and AW, but remained at GL for another year.

+On March 13, 1967, the show was first broadcast in color.
 On September 9, 1968, the show expanded from 15 to 30 minutes as did CBS' then other 15 minute daytime drama, Search for Tomorrow.
 Following the industry trend, the show also switched from broadcasting live to pre-taping in 1968.